What is Smart beta investing?

 Smart beta follows in-vogue style trends

-It’s no coincidence that many of the smart beta funds launched over the past couple of years in Australia have been dividend focused.
-This is because dividend investment strategies had a great run of performance between 2011 and 2014.
+It’s no coincidence that many of the smart beta funds launched over the past couple of years in Australia have been focused on things like quality, value and sustainability.
+Back in the early 2010’s it was dividend focused ETFs as they had a great run of performance.
 ETF issuers know that it’s much easier selling strategies that have done well recently than those that haven’t since people tend to chase returns.

 Source: Research Affiliates